Connect with others who understand.

 Talk With Others Who Understand

 Have you experienced weight changes while taking tamoxifen?
-Do you have advice for others?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Do you have advice for other breast cancer survivors?
+Share your experience in the comments below, start a conversation by posting on your Activities page, or connect with like-minded members in Groups.

 A MyBCTeam Subscriber